Double Your Business

 Not running Level 10 meetings weekly, or believing they can be done monthly instead, is another issue.
 After 17 years of EOS implementation, I've learned which tweaks are harmless and which will harm you.
 The biggest danger is a lack of simplification and over-complicating the process.
 I've seen 15-page VTOs, when it should usually be a two-page strategic planning document that clarifies the company's vision and the plan to achieve it.
 Occasionally, there might be a three-page version if there's an extensive issues list, but 15 pages only create confusion.
 These are the pitfalls to avoid.

-There is a spectrum for both visionaries and integrators.
+There is a spectrum for both Visionaries and Integrators.
 Integrators need focus, discipline, comfort with accountability and the ability to drive accountability—even upward to the owner or visionary.
 They must have tough conversations and get into the muck, whereas many visionaries want someone else to fix problems.
-Sometimes, both the visionary and integrator avoid solving issues, expecting someone else to handle them.
-When discussing this in a 90-minute meeting, I often hear a visionary unsure if they are a visionary or integrator.
+Sometimes, both the Visionary and Integrator avoid solving issues, expecting someone else to handle them.
+When discussing this in a 90-minute meeting, I often hear a Visionary unsure if they are a Visionary or an Integrator.
 Most of the time, the rest of the team just laughs because they know the answer.

 How can business owners assess a candidate's open-mindedness and commitment to continuous growth?